This simple tutorial shows how to add a ceiling light without the expense or hassle of altering existing wiring inside your walls and ceilings.

 Step 2.
 Convert wiring connection

-I already have a popular blog post on how to convert a light fixture to a plug-in style lamp, but for optimal safety, you’ll want to convert this light fixture a bit differently from that method.
+I already have a popular blog post on how to convert a light fixture to a plug-in style lamp, but for safety, you’ll want to convert this light fixture a bit differently from that method.

 Step 3.
-Install a Sturdy ceiling hook
+Install a Sturdy hook for your Ceiling Light

 You’ll need to install a hook on your ceiling for your new light.
 Because light fixtures can be heavy and especially dangerous if they fall, it’s very very important that you use a good quality hook and anchor it to a ceiling joist or beam.
-I like this easy install heavy duty ceiling hook.

-Ceiling joists are basically just like wall studs, but in the ceiling.
+Ceiling joists are just like wall studs, but in the ceiling.
 You can find and mount things to a joist just like you would for a wall stud.
 Any stud finder can help you locate a joist to install a hook for your light.

-If you can’t find a stud or there isn’t a stud where you want your light, ceiling hooks with “toggle wings” should be able to hold any light fixture under 20 lbs if installed properly on plaster and lathe or drywall.
+If you can’t find a stud or there isn’t a stud where you want your light, ceiling hooks with “toggle wings” should be able to hold any light fixture under 15 lbs if installed properly on plaster and lathe or drywall.

 Step 4.
 Hide or Disguise the Cord